cosmos/cosmos-sdk/docs/learn/advanced/12-simulation.md

 In addition to the various inputs and commands, the simulator runs in three modes:

 1. Completely random where the initial state, module parameters and simulation parameters are **pseudo-randomly generated**.
 2. From a `genesis.json` file where the initial state and the module parameters are defined.
 This mode is helpful for running simulations on a known state such as a live network export where a new (mostly likely breaking) version of the application needs to be tested.
 3. From a `params.json` file where the initial state is pseudo-randomly generated but the module and simulation parameters can be provided manually.
 This allows for a more controlled and deterministic simulation setup while allowing the state space to still be pseudo-randomly simulated.
-   The list of available parameters are listed [here](https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/x/simulation/client/cli/flags.go#L59-L78).
+All available parameters are listed [here](https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/x/simulation/client/cli/flags.go#L59-L78).

 :::tip
 These modes are not mutually exclusive.
 So you can for example run a randomly generated genesis state (`1`) with manually generated simulation params (`3`).
 :::

 ## Usage

 This is a general example of how simulations are run.
-For more specific examples check the Cosmos SDK [Makefile](https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/Makefile#L282-L318).
+For more specific examples check the Cosmos SDK [Makefile](https://github.com/cosmos/cosmos-sdk/blob/23cf89cce1882ba9c8280e64735ae200504bfdce/scripts/build/simulations.mk#L1-L104).

 ```bash
  $ go test -mod=readonly github.com/cosmos/cosmos-sdk/simapp \